Posted June 22, 2021

 Please allow our specially trained in-home care team to assist you in remaining safely and comfortably in your own home while managing the effects of Parkinson’s disease on your life.
-Following a comprehensive assessment completed by an RN Care Manager, you will be assigned specially trained caregivers who are supervised and supported by the RN Care Manager who will also provide nursing care as needed in accordance with the care plan established by you, your medical team and Fedelta’s RN Care Manager.
+Following a comprehensive assessment completed by a Fedelta Care Manager, you will be assigned specially trained caregivers who are supervised and supported by the Care Manager who will also provide nursing care as needed in accordance with the care plan established by you, your medical team and Fedelta’s Care Manager.

-Our RN Care Managers are also available to put together a plan of care that can be followed by family caregivers.
-This can include in person training and support for those family caregivers as well.
+Our Care Managers are also available to put together a plan of care that can be followed by family caregivers.
+This can include in-person training and support for those family caregivers as well.
 Ask us more about this personalized program.

 Key aspects of care: